Vegetarianism: Judaism

 While classical Jewish law neither requires nor prohibits the consumption of meat, Jewish vegetarians often cite Jewish principles regarding animal welfare, environmental ethics, moral character, and health as reasons for adopting a vegetarian or vegan diet.

 Rabbis may advocate vegetarianism or veganism primarily because of concerns about animal welfare, especially in light of the traditional prohibition on causing unnecessary "pain to living creatures" (tza'ar ba'alei hayyim).
 Some Jewish vegetarian groups and activists believe that the halakhic permission to eat meat is a temporary leniency for those who are not ready yet to accept the vegetarian diet.

 The book of Daniel starts in its first chapter with the benefits of vegetarianism.
 Due to its size, its late time of origin and its revealing content, the book is of particular importance for the time of the following exile, which lasts now for 2000 years and technically still goes on until the Temple in Jerusalem is rebuilt.
-A diet described as "pulse and water" is presented along benefits such as accordance with the biblical dietary laws, health, beauty, wisdom and visions.
+A diet described as "pulse and water" is presented along benefits such as accordance with the biblical dietary laws, health, beauty, wisdom and vision.
 Vegetarianism can be seen as a safeguard around the dietary laws or the beautification of them.

 Jewish vegetarianism and veganism have become especially popular among Israeli Jews.
 In 2016, Israel was described as "the most vegan country on Earth", as five percent of its population eschewed all animal products.
 Interest in veganism has grown among both non-Orthodox and Orthodox Jews in Israel.